 One way you can attempt to confirm a rate runway is to spread a thin layer of baby powder or flour over the area.
 If you have active rats in your home, you are likely to their trails in the baby powder or flour.

-Rats routinely nest in spaces between what are known as “framing members” in the walls, under the floors, or in the attic of your home.
+Rats routinely nest in spaces between what is known as “framing members” in the walls, under the floors, or in the attic of your home.
 Thus, if you start to hear sounds coming from your wall, under the floor, or in the attic, you may have a rat infestation.

 The type of sound you are most likely to hear is scratching.
 This occurs when rats are traveling from one spot to another in the walls, under the floor, or in the attic.
 Prolonged scratching may indicate that a rat has somehow become stuck.